hagsson/esphome-elero-hagsson/README.md

 ## Configuration

 See the provided [example file](example.yaml) for the minimum configuration required to configure a blind.
+A full example including all optional parameters is available in [example_full.yaml](example_full.yaml).
 Some optional parameters can also be set that allow the tuning of your system:

 ```
 external_components: